artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h48m06s" href="#t00h48m06s">[00:48:06]</a></div>

-**Tara:** well I'm sure you've heard of the singer Poe she had a song about Johnny dear Johnny and I was going through a man-hating phase so I said "I think I'm going to do Dear Johnny" and it actually turned into a comedy site which is what all of my sites kind of turned into a sort of comedy site.
+**Tara:** well I'm sure you've heard of the singer Poe she had [a song](https://open.spotify.com/track/07uIJvncK53p5XjQersG1C) about Johnny, dear Johnny, and I was going through a man-hating phase so I said "I think I'm going to do Dear Johnny" and it actually turned into a comedy site which is what all of my sites kind of turned into a sort of comedy site.

 <div class="timestamp" style="text-align: right;"><a id="t00h48m23s" href="#t00h48m23s">[00:48:23]</a></div>